 5 Great Things to Do in Berkeley

-Normally, we single out one thing that you shouldn’t miss during a day trip or weekend getaway, but there's too much to do in Berkeley and the don't-miss attraction depends on what your interests are.
+There's a ton to do in Berkeley, and the don't-miss attraction depends on what your interests are.

 - University of California at Berkeley: Visitor services offers guided campus tours, or explore on your own.
 You can even download a podcast tour and listen to it on your MP3 player.
 Highlights include Sather Tower (The Campanile) which has sweeping views of the surroundings, campus museums and the Berkeley Art Museum / Pacific Film Archive.
 Cross Bancroft Avenue on Telegraph Avenue for a lively weekend street market scene, populated with the full range of Berkeley shoppers: local characters, students and gawking tourists.

 - Food-Lovers' Mecca: Besides the dining spots mentioned below, try Takara Sake for a new twist on wine-tasting: theirs is sake (rice wine).
 If you're a beer lover, don't miss Sierra Nevada Torpedo Room, or for a different beer tasting experience try The Rare Barrel, whose specialty are tasty sour beers.
 Cooks shouldn't miss the Berkeley Bowl, with a produce department the size of a parking lot, offering up to 20 kinds of apples and a dozen varieties of eggplant.